 Category 5 Hurricane Otis blew through Acapulco, Mexico, on October 25, killing at least 48 people and destroying thousands of homes.
 Dozens of people are still missing.

-Billy Graham Rapid Response Team (BG-RRT) chaplains Steven and Annmarie Flores arrived in Acapulco nearly two weeks ago to a scene of utter devastation.
+Billy Graham Rapid Response Team (BG-RRT) chaplains Steven and Annmarie Flores arrived in Acapulco to a scene of utter devastation.

-Many people are homeless and living in their yards, with no electricity or running water.
-The mosquitos are relentless, causing a rise in diseases such as the dangerous dengue fever.
+The destructive hurricane left many people homeless and living in their yards, with no electricity or running water.
+Relentless mosquitos caused a rise in diseases such as the dangerous dengue fever.

 “People are distressed.
 Families are just hurting,” said Annmarie.
 “A lot of tears have been shed.”